leobudima/elogii-blog/content/how-to-plan-better-delivery-schedules.md

 Customers can plan their day around the arrival of their orders.

-And that means **shorter delivery windows, less wait time,** and **fewer returns**.
+And that means **shorter delivery windows**, **less wait time**, and **fewer returns**.

 All of which has a positive effect on the timeliness of your delivery teams, and helps them to stick to the schedule across the entire delivery route.

 ## Analyze performance and results

 Time is the resource companies waste the most.

 But like other valuable assets, it’s critical to measure and evaluate how you spend it to know how to use it more efficiently.

 That’s where scheduling helps.

-Technically, a delivery schedule is a roadmap to how your operation uses time.
-At the same time, this determines the effectiveness of your delivery schedules.
+**Technically, a delivery schedule is a roadmap to how your operation uses time.**

+**At the same time, this determines the effectiveness of your delivery schedules.**

 For example, if a driver completes all assignments according to his schedule with time on the clock, there is room to increase his workload and maximize the use of his time.

 On the other hand, if a driver is regularly missing his delivery windows, then there is a problem that’s causing him to waste time.

 Or the schedule doesn’t allocate enough contingency time.

 Either way, getting the schedule right is absolutely critical.

-That’s why evaluating the schedule step by step is the only way to overcome some of [**the biggest delivery challenges**](https://elogii.com/blog/9-biggest-delivery-challenges-for-ecommerce-and-how-to-solve-them/).
+That’s why evaluating the schedule step by step is the only way to overcome some of the [**biggest delivery challenges**](https://elogii.com/blog/9-biggest-delivery-challenges-for-ecommerce-and-how-to-solve-them/ "biggest delivery challenges").

 But there is a catch.

 Because you have to create schedules on a day to day basis, it is easy to evaluate them but difficult to optimize.

-For that, you will have to measure [**key metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/), like time per delivery, on-time delivery, or transit time to distance.
+For that, you will have to measure [**key metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/ "key metrics in delivery logistics"), like time p**er delivery**, **on-time delivery**, or **transit time to distance**.

 But to calculate KPIs accurately, you need to have complete visibility over the entire operation to track and monitor performance and record results.

 And without integrating a software solution, this is almost unimaginable.

 ## Use software to plan better delivery schedules

 There’s plenty to think about when managing a delivery.

 The delivery schedule is only one cog in a much larger engine.

 But it does have to run effectively.
 Otherwise, your entire delivery can give out.

-That’s why more and more companies across different industries use tools like [**delivery management software**](https://elogii.com/blog/what-is-delivery-management-software-and-how-is-it-different-from-everything-else-on-the-market/) to handle their scheduling.
+That’s why more and more companies across different industries **use tools like delivery management software to handle their scheduling**.

 Businesses that invest in this kind of software experience a boost in productivity.

 It also helps to save time, money, and other resources that go straight into strengthening the bottom line.

 Technically, these tools make it easier to manage operations by allowing you to: